violats/Viola_Tan/README.md

 <!-- Add your details -->

 #### Users' Needs Interview
-Potential employers and recruiters, if you would like an audio copy of a 30-min User's Needs Interview I conduct, please contact me at the LinkedIn link above and I will be happy to provide.
+Potential employers and recruiters, if you would like an audio copy of a 30-min User's Needs Interview I conduct, available in both English and Mandarin, please contact me at the LinkedIn link above and I will be happy to provide.

 #### Connect Data with Emotion